But when will the cryptocurrency bubble burst?

 If speculators stopped believing bitcoin was valuable, then how valuable would it be?
 Nearly worthless, in the eyes of some observers.
 As NerdWallet investment writer Andrea Coombes remarks, “The value is in the demand itself.”7

-In the financial markets, higher prices are not always succeeded by higher prices.
+In the financial markets, higher prices aren’t always succeeded by higher prices.
 This is essentially the belief holding up bitcoin.
 Its biggest fans believe its direction will be up and up for years to come, and that it will never really crater again.
-This is called irrational exuberance, and it has harmed many investors through the years.
+This is called irrational exuberance which has harmed many investors through the years.

 Whether you think bitcoin is the “new gold” or amounts to a bubble ready to burst, its extreme, dangerous volatility means one thing – if you do choose to invest in it, you would be wise to only invest money that you can afford to lose.

 2 – cnbc.com/2017/12/17/worlds-largest-futures-exchange-set-to-launch-bitcoin-futures-sunday-night.html [12/17/17]

 4 – theguardian.com/technology/2017/sep/13/from-silk-road-to-atms-the-history-of-bitcoin [9/14/17]